 I don’t want to leave the impression that the food wasn’t good.
 It was quite good.
 But if I ever go back, I am taking a tuna sandwich as a post-meal snack.
 That will help save one of those pathetic, soy chickens.

-And if your entire day is spent with your head down eating, it makes it real easy for someone to slip up from behind and put a rope around your neck… again, like Norman.
+And if the entire day is spent with my head down, foraging for food, it makes it real easy for someone to sneak up with the intent of putting me on their menu . . . again, just like Norman.

 So, even though I often write about topics of health, and even though there is a lot to be said for minimizing the consumption of animal proteins, I think I will continue to strive for a balance where I can occasionally sink my teeth into something meaty.